munificent/ui-as-code/in-progress/parameter-freedom.md

             would be possible to call it through the supertype and not pass the argument.

-        3. If the binding order of `pSupe` is not the same as the binding order of `pType`, `Type` is not a subtype.
+        3. If the binding priority of `pSupe` is not the same as the binding priority of `pType`, `Type` is not a subtype.
 This ensures you can't get a different argument order when you invoke the same function through a supertype as through a subtype.